 Neurodivergent-Affirming Support

-Emotional regulation and nervous system tools
+Emotional regulation and coping tools

-Sensory awareness and coping strategies
+Sensory awareness and grounding strategies

 Executive functioning skills (planning, organization, follow-through)